GENERAL AFFAIRS Council

 Preparation for the December European Council

-The Council will examine draft conclusions for the European Council meeting to be held on 15 December, prepared by the President of the European Council, Donald Tusk, in cooperation with the Slovak presidency and the Commission.
+The Council will examine an annotated draft agenda for the European Council meeting to be held on 15 and 16 December 2016.

 The European Council will focus on: